MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-overview.md

 Using Windows LAPS to regularly rotate and manage local administrator account passwords provides many benefits:

-* Protection against pass-the-hash\lateral-traversal attacks.
+* Protection against pass-the-hash and lateral-traversal attacks.
 * Improved security for remote help-desk scenarios.
 * Log into and recover devices that are otherwise inaccessible.
-* Supports fine-grained security model (ACLs, per-user\group encryption) for securing passwords stored in Active Directory.
+* Supports fine-grained security model (ACLs, per-user or per-group encryption) for securing passwords stored in Active Directory.
 * Supports Azure role-based access control model for securing passwords stored in Azure AD.

 ## Supported SKUs